 We obtain shipbroker appraisals of our vessels principally for the purposes of bank covenant compliance.
 These appraisals are generally performed without examination of the vessel and without an attempt to market a vessel, and no consideration is given to whether a group of vessels could be sold for higher valuation than on an individual basis.
 In addition, with respect to the class of vessels we own, we believe that relative to the worldwide oceangoing vessel fleet, the market for the sale of our vessels is particularly illiquid, due to the relatively limited number of vessels in the global handysize fleet and the specialized nature of these vessels, difficult to observe and, therefore, speculative, given the extremely limited secondary sales data.
 Given this lack of secondary sales data available for our specific vessels, these appraisals have been used by us as an approximation of our vessels' market values.
 However, because these appraisals are primarily prepared for the purpose of valuing collateral and given the lack of comparable market transactions, shipbroker appraisals are predominantly prepared on a depreciated replacement cost, charter-free basis (i.e. vessel only, without the benefit of a revenue stream), which we believe significantly discounts the value of our vessels.
-As a result, we believe that the ultimate value that could be obtained from the sale of any one of our vessels to a willing third party would likely, and in many cases meaningfully, exceed the vessel's appraised value on this basis.
+As a result, we believe that the ultimate value that could be obtained from the sale of any one of our vessels to a willing third-party would likely, and in many cases meaningfully, exceed the vessel's appraised value on this basis.
+The table below indicates the carrying value of each of our owned vessels as of December 31, 2018.